1211 Assistant Director of Admissions-Transfer Coordinator

 15. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President and Director of Admissions.
+16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.

-17. Contributes to the overall success of the Office of Admissions by advising and assisting the Assistant Vice President and Director of Admissions in all aspects relating to the recruitment and admission of transfer students and by performing all other duties as assigned.
+17. Contributes to the overall success of the Office of Admissions by advising and assisting the Director of Admissions in all aspects relating to the recruitment and admission of transfer students and by performing all other duties as assigned.

-The Assistant Director of Admissions - Transfer Coordinator reports to the Assistant Vice President and Director of Admissions and supervises the Transfer Student Recruiter/Evaluator, graduate assistants, and designated clerical and support personnel.
+The Assistant Director of Admissions - Transfer Coordinator reports to the Director of Admissions and supervises the Transfer Student Recruiter/Evaluator, graduate assistants, and designated clerical and support personnel.

 OFFICE OF HUMAN RESOURCES